OyamTokuy/OyamTokuy/README.md

 Welcome to Wonderland of OtsuRed

 - `forest-of-ozred` Where the witch store his or her magic logs.
-It would be much appreciated if you could provide any constructive criticism, because OtsuRed is still a novice witch.
+It would be much appreciated if you could provide any constructive criticism, because OtsuRed is still a novice witch. [~ visit Forest of Ozred ~`](OyamTokuy/forest-of-ozred)
 - `secret-spring-of-witch` Where the witch takes rests.

 <!--